Full Stack

 Customer: Power grid operators and critical infrastructure protecting against cyber threats.

-What we did: Developed machine learning-based intrusion detection system using feature selection and ensemble methods.
+What we did: Developed ML-based intrusion detection using feature selection and ensemble methods.

-Outcomes: Achieved 11.874% accuracy improvement using Random Forest feature selection with SVM, requiring only 30 features.
+Outcomes: 11.874% accuracy improvement using Random Forest feature selection with SVM, requiring only 30 features.

 Customer: Job seekers and recruitment platforms combating fraudulent listings.